 Giving your customers extra incentive to shop with you is vital.
 The online shopping market is booming, and you need to keep up with the competition by offering standout customer service.
 Many companies are allowing extra time for returning items and making it easier for customers to do so.
 Could you add pre-paid postage labels to each delivery and extend the time to 90 days?
 Can you invest in easier parcel tracking?
 This approach will save hassle and promote customer loyalty that will outlive the lockdown.

 Be sure that you have the right inventory by closely monitoring product demand.
-This will ensure you have the capacity to keep supplying your top-selling orders and make you aware of what you don’t need to stock up on right now.
-You may even be able to diversify your offering.
-Is there something you can offer that is particularly useful in the current situation?
-Or perhaps there is a way to tweak products to be more suitable for customers stuck at home.
-Adapting like this is the best way to ensure your business will succeed and grow.
-Start with market research and look for opportunities that will align your company with current demand.
+Ensuring you have the capacity to keep supplying top-selling orders and make are aware of what you doesn’t need stocking.
+There may be something you can offer that is particularly useful in the current situation, or a way to tweak existing products to be more suitable during coronavirus.
+Adapting like this is the best way to ensure your business will succeed and grow, starting with market research and look for opportunities that will align your company with current demand.

-Many countries are performing extra border checks during the crisis, which may result in unavoidable delays to your deliveries.
+Furthermore, many countries are performing extra border checks, resulting in unavoidable delays to deliveries.
 Again, it’s imperative that you let customers know about potentially longer delivery times.
-You must also stay up to date with customs changes relevant to you and look up documentation requirements.
+Furthermore, you must also stay up to date with customs changes relevant to you and look up documentation requirements.
 Check the rules and regulations of the country you’re shipping from and to – before you ship.
-You can find this information on government websites
+You can find this and other eCommerce and coronavirus advice on government websites

 Towards the new normal, together

-Here at JEM, we want to help you thrive amidst the chaos.
-Our delivery times are the same, and there’s been no disruption to service.
-Our clients can focus on communication and growth, safe in the knowledge that we’ve got their stock, orders and deliveries safely in hand.
+Here at JEM, we want to help you thrive amidst the chaos, so our delivery times are the same and there’s been no disruption to service!
+This allows our clients to focus on communication and growth, safe in the knowledge that we’ve got their stock, orders and deliveries safely in hand.
 We adapted quickly to the new normal and would love to help you do the same.